GeoffRen/OpenZWave/README.md

 ### What configurations do I need to make?
 -Change the DEVICE_PATH variable in the Config class in main.py to the serial port your zwave stick is in.

--Either create a influxdb database named 'sterling_ranch' or change the DATABASE variable in home_manager.py and shower_labeller.py to be whatever you name your database.
+-Either create a influxdb database named 'sterling_ranch' or change the DATABASE variable in home_manager.py ,shower_labeller.py, and write_to_main.py (PERSONAL_DATABASE instead of DATABASE) to be whatever you name your database.

+-If you want to write your filtered data to a influxdb instance on your personal machine, change CENTRAL_DATABASE to whatever you name your influxdb instance and CENTRAL_DATABASE_HOST to localhost.

 ### What should the port name be?